Wentong-DST/Wentong-DST.github.io/_posts/2016-07-11-limiting-eigenvalue-densities-of-random-matrices.md

 **What are random matrices?**

-Matrices with random variable entries, for example
+Matrices with random variable entries, e.g.

 $$ X_{n} :=
 \begin{bmatrix}